edupinhata/codeInterview/Java/PlenoInterview/README.md

 Your solution can contain only part of the solution that will fit in the timeframe that is left to finish the test.

-**OBS:** *you can use other language, but the implemented code with part of the solution will be Java.
-You can [download it here.](https://github.com/edupinhata/codeInterview/raw/main/Java/PlenoInterview/Problem1.zip)*
+**OBS:** *you can use other language, but the implemented code with part of the solution is in Java.
+You can get it in the resources folder.